Giant Eagle SmartEats

-UX & Service Designer working with 3 other designers
+UX & Service Designer with 3 other designers

-Giant Eagle has a presence in the world of meal solutions (meal kits, prepared food, etc.), but wants to understand how they might utilize their existing capabilities to compete with the big players in this space.
+Giant Eagle has a presence in the world of meal solutions (meal kits, prepared food, etc.), but wants to understand how they might compete with the big players in this space.
 How might we find success among our customers, and even potentially disrupt this industry?

 Giant Eagle is looking for ways to improve their revenue in this area.
 Their problem was very open-ended, but they did identify some potential considerations/areas of improvement for us to get started: